return to Natural Dog Health Remedies

 During healing, make sure that your dog does not lick or chew at the wound.
 Use an Elizabethan collar if necessary.

-• Heal the Wound: After the infection has cleared and the wound is clean but not completely healed, apply an ointment of Calendula to stimulate closing of the wound.
+• Heal the Wound: After the infection has cleared and the wound is clean but not completely healed, apply a Calendula Ointment to stimulate closing of the wound.

 Since surgery involves more risks and causes more pain, not to mention it is difficult to locate something small like a piece of splinter, it is advisable to first try using the homeopathic remedy.
 You may want to seek the help of a holistic vet for dosage and continual monitoring of the abscess.